seanthegeek/cuckoo-modified-utils/README.md

 being analyzed.
 When submitting individual files, the scripts will notify you of any existing reports before submitting a new task.

+You'll need to edit each of these scripts to set the Cuckoo hostname, username, and password.
+There are also options for proxies and SSL certificate verification.

     usage: submit-to-cuckoo.py [-h] [-v] [--tags TAGS] [--options OPTIONS] [--tor] [--procmemdump]
                                sample [sample ...]